tzickel/chunkedbuffer/README.md

     # Zero memory copy if data is in one chunk, or a one-time memory copy if not
     __eq__(other)

-    # This functions behave just like they do in bytearray
+    # This functions behave just like they do in bytearray (more functions can be added)
     # Zero memory copy if data is in one chunk, or a one-time memory copy if not.
     # Currently the result of all of this functions is a new copy, it's wise to use them when the outcome will produce small enough allocations that can fit the python allocator cache (less than 512 bytes).
     split(sep=None, maxsplit=-1)